Lekshmi288/MySQL-projects/Chinook_Data_Analysis/README.md

 #### Q11: Which invoices were issued in the year 2021?

 #### Q12: What was the total expenditure of "Eduardo Martins"?

-**Requirement:** It is acceptable to hardcode first and the last name here.
-But it is not acceptable to hardcode customer id.

 #### Q13: Which customers from the USA do not have any specified company information?